Scalloway: History

 To the Hanseatic merchants from Bremen and Hamburg, Scalloway was known as Schaldewage, and as a good sheltered harbour on the route to Hillswick.

-Barbara Tulloch and her daughter Ellen – the last witches to be burned in Shetland – were executed on Gallow Hill, overlooking the village.
+Barbara Tulloch and her daughter Ellen – probably the last witches to be burned in Shetland – were executed on Gallow Hill, overlooking the village in 1690.
+Scalloway Public Hall on Berry Road was completed in 1902.

-During World War II, Scalloway was the home base for, and housed for some time the headquarters of the Shetland Bus, part of the Norwegian resistance against the Germans.
+During the Second World War, Scalloway was the home base for, and housed for some time the headquarters of the Shetland Bus, part of the Norwegian resistance against the German occupation.
 It was operated by Norwegian Resistance and British Secret Service who ran small craft to Norway to assist the Norwegians.
 The Norway House and the Prince Olav Pier / slipway, which formed major parts of the base are still existing.
 Details of the history of The Shetland Bus are on display at the Scalloway Museum.

-In 1996, Kåre Emil Iversen published his wartime memoirs,I Shetland Bus Man.
+In 1996, Kåre Emil Iversen published his wartime memoirs, I Shetland Bus Man.
 It was reprinted in 2004, with a new introduction and the title Shetland Bus Man.
 Another Shetland author Willie Smith discusses this period extensively in his 2003 memoir Willie's War and Other Stories as does David Howarth in The Shetland Bus (first published in 1951, later printings up to 1998).

 After the war Scalloway served as harbour of the Shetland-Orkney ferry service (MV Orcadia) on the Scalloway–Stromness route.
-After the opening of the Schiehallion Oil Field off the west coast of Shetland, Scalloway took over some functions as a service base for the oil business.
+After the opening of the Schiehallion oilfield off the west coast of Shetland, Scalloway took over some functions as a service base for the oil business.

+Education

+Scalloway is the location of the North Atlantic Fisheries College (part of the University of the Highlands and Islands), which offers courses and supports research programmes in fisheries sciences, aquaculture, marine engineering and coastal management.
+It is also home to the Centre for Nordic Studies.
+NAFC Marine Centre at Ness of Westshore offers courses in "nautical studies, marine science and technology, and seafood quality".